The Best Interactive Theatre Experience at Sleep No More in New York

 The show takes place in the evenings, and you book a start time, which starts at 6 pm and goes until midnight (depending on the night of the show).
 The entire experience takes 2 to 3 hours (or more if you decide to have a drink after the show).
 Yes, there’s a bar you visit before the show begins, so you need to be at least 21.
 The website does mention those 16 to 20 can be admitted when accompanied by a legal adult.
-I would contact Sleep No More directly if this situation applies to you.
+I would contact them directly if this situation applies to you.

 When You Arrive

 When you get to the McKittrick Hotel, you’ll have to check your coat and any bags (including purses and umbrellas) inside the building.
 If the weather is decent, you may want to leave your jacket and bag back home/back at the hotel to save the $4 coat check fee.
-I’d advise wearing something with pockets to keep your cash, ID, and a credit card on you.
-You’ll need to check your phone and camera is you bring those along because photos or videos during the show aren’t allowed.
+I’d advise wearing something with pockets to keep your cash, ID, and credit card on you.
+You’ll need to check your phone and camera if you bring those along as photos or videos during the show aren’t allowed.

-After this you’ll get a playing card, and will be taken into a room that looks like a 1920’s speakeasy.
+After this point, you’ll get a playing card, and will be taken into a room that looks like a 1920’s speakeasy.
 There are bathrooms here, which you might want to make use of since you may not find the toilets in the show.
 You can sit down and order a drink, but soon a man will get on stage and announce everyone holding a specific playing card (say everyone with an ace) will need to go with him.
 You won’t be able to take your drink with you after you leave the speakeasy.

 If you came here with a group of people, you might have different playing cards, but don’t try to switch cards to go with someone you know.
-They set it up so that you’ll be separated from other people your group.
+They set it up so that you’ll be separated from other people in your group.
 Sleep No More is a very individualized experience.
 Going through the show by yourself adds to the fun and excitement.

 About the Experience

 After hearing a few instructions (some of which I mention below), you’ll eventually be taken somewhere in this strange/dimly lit/freaky/crazy/cool awesome show.
 At this point, whatever you want to do or check out is up to you.
-There are people called guards (wearing black masks) who will stop you from going to any rooms or floors that are off limits.
+There are people called guards (wearing black masks) who will stop you from going to any rooms or floors that are off-limits.
 At the same time, you’re wandering around; there are different actors in the rooms performing scenes related to the overarching story of the show.

 Sleep No More is like seeing a play (with interpretive-type dance performances), going on a scavenger hunt, and being in the setting of a David Lynch and Alfred Hitchcock movie all at once.
 I won’t spoil anything about the show, but for anyone planning to go to Sleep No More or if you’re at all intrigued by this show and might be interested in going I’ll share a few spoiler-free tips to help you out.

 You have to wear a mask during the show (see the photo below).
-While it sounds strange wearing a mask allows you recognize the actors (because they aren’t wearing masks).
+While it sounds strange wearing a mask allows you to recognize the actors (because they aren’t wearing masks).
 It also lets you stay focused on the show and not the other people around you.
 If you wear glasses, you might want to wear contacts for this show.
 I wear glasses.
 Wearing the mask was a bit of a pain, but I managed.
 If you want you can keep your mask after the show.